Rice can be an excellent addition to a meal, and each type will function differently in your diet.

-Total carbs: 52 grams (one cup, long-grain cooked rice)
+Total carbs: 52 grams (one cup, cooked rice)

 Brown rice is the go-to rice in some health food circles since it’s considered to be more nutritious.
 Brown rice is a whole grain and has more fiber than white rice.
 It’s also a great source of magnesium and selenium.
-It may help to reduce the risk of type 2 diabetes, lower cholesterol, and achieve an ideal body weight.
-Depending on the type, it may taste nutty, aromatic, or sweet.
+Depending on the type, brown rice may taste nutty, aromatic, or sweet.

 Total carbs: 53 grams (one cup, short-grain, cooked)